ChrisMarinos/FSharpKoans/README.md

 ### Using dotnet-watch

 You can also use [dotnet-watch](https://github.com/aspnet/Docs/blob/master/aspnetcore/tutorials/dotnet-watch.md) to have your changes reloaded automatically.
-To do so, navigate into `FSharpKoans` directory and run `dotnet watch run --framework netcoreapp2.0` or `dotnet watch run --framework netcoreapp3.0`.
+To do so, navigate into `FSharpKoans` directory and run `dotnet watch run`.
 Now, after you change the project code, it will be automatically reloaded and tests rerun.